Kto khochet stat' millionerom?: Broadcast history

 The Russian version of the series premiered on October 1, 1999, on NTV.
 Initially, the program was called, "O, schastlivchik!" ("Oh, Lucky Man!"), presented by Dmitry Dibrov.
 The game combines the simplicity of the rules to provide an opportunity to win the top prize of 1 million rubles.
 The series gained enormous popularity among Russian audiences, and in 2000, was awarded a Taffy award for Best Entertainment Program.

 On February 19, 2001, the program moved to channel ORT (Channel One) and was renamed to its current title to reflect the name of the franchise.
 Dibrov departed the show, and was succeeded by comedian Maxim Galkin.
 On September 17, 2005, the money tree was revised, with the top prize now worth 3 million rubles.

-On December 21, 2008, Dibrov returned to hosting the show once more and presented the show ever since.
+On December 21, 2008, Dibrov returned to hosting the show once more and presented the show until June 18, 2022.

+Production of the program was suspended in 2022 as a result of the Russian invasion of Ukraine after format owner Sony Pictures Television Chairman and Chief Executive Officer Tony Vinciquerra announced Sony was ceasing all work, including licencing of formats, in Russia.
+In 2023, the show returned with Yulianna Karaulova as the host replacing Dibrov of an unauthorised, unlicenced version without permission from Sony, which refuses to do work with Russia.